thomasebsmith/rhubarb-os/README.md

 default, and the boot disk is protected from drivers and other low-level software.

+RhubarbOS's multiprocess design naturally protects against some security vulnerabilities.
+For example, the Meltdown attack should not work since RhubarbOS's processes do not have other processes' memory mapped.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress
 - Microkernel